AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 When you receive an email notification about a new proof added to your Basecamp project:

 1. Go to your project page (1).
-1. Find the message for your proof (2).
+1. Find the message for your proof (2).\
    The message page contains the name of the proof (in the subject) (3) and a&nbsp;link to the full screen Proof Viewer (4).
 1. ![Basecamp_messages_1.png](assets/basecamp-messages-1-350x129.png)

-1. If you are logged in to your Workfront Proof account in one of your browsers windows, you can start reviewing right away.
+1. If you are logged in to your [!DNL Workfront] Proof account in one of your browsers windows, you can start reviewing right away.
 If you cannot see your name in bottom left corner of miniproof:
-1. Click **Sign In** (5).
+1. Click **[!UICONTROL Sign In]** (5).
 1. Type your email address (which was used to add you to the proof) (6).
-1. Click **Next** and in a second box that appears, type your Workfront Proof password (7).
+1. Click **[!UICONTROL Next]** and in a second box that appears, type your [!DNL Workfront] Proof password (7).\
-   If you don't have a Workfront Proof account, type a public name to display.
+   If you don't have a [!DNL Workfront] Proof account, type a public name to display.

-1. Click **Remember me** so you only have to input your details once.
+1. Click **[!UICONTROL Remember me]** so you only have to input your details once.\
    Now you're ready to proceed with reviewing the proof in Basecamp.

-## Reviewing a Proof in Basecamp
+## Reviewing a Proof in [!DNL Basecamp]

-Reviewing a proof in Basecamp is as easy as doing so in Workfront Proof.
+Reviewing a proof in Basecamp is as easy as doing so in [!DNL Workfront] Proof.
 The miniproof in Basecamp provides you with all the tools you need to add comments, mark-ups and make decisions on the proof.

 ![Basecamp_message_window_with_miniproof.png](assets/basecamp-message-window-with-miniproof-350x406.png)

 * Your Basecamp project name (1)
-* The Workfront Proof email notification subject (2)
+* The [!DNL Workfront] Proof email notification subject (2)
 * Direct link to the full Proof Viewer (opens a full window view) (3)
 * Proof name and version (4)
 * Action menus (5)